Rapptz/gum/docs/user-guide/usage.rst

     // includes all of 'core' module
     #include <gum/core.hpp>

-    // includes just the 'color' struct of the 'video' module
+    // includes just the 'colour' struct of the 'video' module
-    #include <gum/video/color.hpp>
+    #include <gum/video/colour.hpp>

     // includes just 'init' of the 'core' module
     #include <gum/core/init.hpp>